 Students applying to present research must be currently enrolled as an undergraduate.
 Presentation content should bear on psychological theory and involve empirical analysis.
 Analyses need not be completed at the time of application, but completion by the time of the conference should be feasible.

 Information on Talks

 Talks are one-person presentations by the undergraduate student.
 Faculty advisors are to be noted separately.
-Talks should be planned to take 12-15 minutes, and will be followed by 5-10 minutes for questions.
+Talks should be planned to take 12-15 minutes, and will be followed by up to 5 minutes for questions.

 Information on Posters

 Applicants for a poster presentation may have their name listed on only one poster.
 Multiple student authors are allowed for a given poster, but only one student should submit the application.
 Faculty advisors are to be listed on a separate line.

 Posters should be no larger than 3.5 feet high and 5.5 feet wide.
 Sign stanchions will be provided.